 Structural genomics, combining the disciplines of structural biology and genomics, has emerged as a strong force in the attempt to functionally classify and annotate the genomes.
-It has a central concept of mapping the whole protein structure space (i.e., determining the complete protein fold "parts list").
-Estimates for the total number of naturally occurring folds run somewhere between 1,000 and $10,000,^{1-3}$ whereas the current structural classifications divide the known structures into $\approx\!500$ known folds. $^{4-6}$
+It has a central concept of mapping the whole protein structure space - i.e. determining the complete protein-fold "parts list."
+Estimates for the total number of naturally occurring folds run somewhere between 1,000 and $10,000^{1-3}$, whilst the current structural classifications divide the known structures into ~500 known folds $\frac{4-6}{2}$.

-Large-scale sequence analysis of structural domains in completely sequenced microbial and eukaryotic genomes will affect both the set of proteins to be selected for experimental high-throughput structure determination and the biological conclusions we eventually draw from the massive amount of experimental work.
-Therefore, it is timely to perform such an analysis by comparing the sequences of the currently completed genomes with those of the already resolved and classified structural domains.
-Here, we survey the patterns of fold usage in the first 20 completely sequenced genomes in the manner of a demographic census.
-This enables us to identify unique folds that are potentially antibiotic targets in pathogens; shared folds that provide information on evolutionary relatedness; common folds that may be generic scaffolds; and overall patterns of fold usage that may reveal aspects of protein structure and evolution beyond those found by sequence similarity.
-We also survey the level of gene duplication implied by the sharing of the same fold by many genes, finding that it varies greatly between genomes.
+Large-scale sequence analysis of structural domains in completely sequenced microbial and eukaryotic genomes will affect both the set of proteins to be selected for experimental high-throughput structure determination, and the biological conclusions we eventually draw from the massive amount of experimental work.
+It is therefore timely, to perform such an analysis by comparing the sequences of the currently completed genomes to those of the already resolved and classified structural domains.
+Here, we survey the patterns of fold usage in the first 20 completely sequenced genomes, in the manner of a demographic census.
+This enables us to identify unique folds, which are potentially antibiotic targets in pathogens; shared folds, which provide information on evolutionary relatedness; common folds, which may be generic scaffolds; and overall patterns of fold usage, which may reveal aspects of protein structure and evolution beyond that found by sequence similarity.
+We also survey the level of gene duplication implied by the sharing of the same fold by many genes, finding, that it varies greatly between genomes.

-Our work follows previous (mostly smaller-scale) surveys of the occurrence of folds in genomes $^{7-11}$ and much work on assigning folds to genomes as comprehensively as possible. $^{12-19,90}$ It also relates to a number of previous analyses in more general areas of genomics.
-One goal of large-scale genome analysis is to study the evolution of completely sequenced organisms by deciphering their genetic makeup through identifying orthologs and paralogs in their genomes.
-20 These studies also provide information about the conserved core of the genomes that are necessary to the basic cellular functions of all bacteria, archea, and eukaryotes.
+Our work follows upon previous (mostly smaller-scale) surveys of the occurrence of folds in genomes 7-11, and much work on assigning folds to genomes as comprehensively as possible 12-19 It also relates to a number of previous analyses in more general areas of genomics.
+One goal of large-scale genome analysis is to study the evolution of completely sequenced organisms by deciphering their genetic makeup through identifying orthologs and paralogs in their genomes 20.
+These studies also provide information about the conserved core of the genomes, which are necessary to the basic cellular functions of all bacteria, archea and eukaryotes.

-This survey is interesting in an evolutionary light, because it highlights those folds that are very common, as well as the unique folds within these 20 genomes.
-We can speculate on the evolutionary pressures, both on the structure of the folds, as well as on the functions associated with the folds to understand the makeup of these populations.
-Moreover, we can attempt to understand the favorable characteristics, evolutionarily, of these folds that allow them to propagate or stay unique.
+This survey is interesting in an evolutionary light, as it highlights those folds that are very common, as well as the unique folds within these twenty genomes.
+We can speculate on the evolutionary pressures, both on the structure of the folds, as well as on the functions associated with the folds to understand the make up of these populations.
+Moreover, we can attempt to understand what are the favorable characteristics, evolutionarily, of these folds that allow them to propagate or stay unique.